-IBM provides extensive FCoE testing to deliver network interoperability.
-For a full listing of IBM supported FCoE and iSCSI configurations, see the System Storage Interoperation Center (SSIC) website:
+Lenovo provides extensive FCoE testing to deliver network interoperability.
+For a full listing of supported FCoE and iSCSI configurations, see the System Storage Interoperation Center (SSIC) website:

-For more information, see the following Cisco Nexus B22 Fabric Extender for IBM Flex System product publication, which is available from the IBM Flex System Information Center at
+For more information, see the following Cisco Nexus B22 Fabric Extender for Flex System product publication, which is available from the Flex System Information Center at

 - Installation and User Guide